 “Business Hours” means PEBA’s normal business hours, which are 8:30 AM to 5:00 PM Eastern Time, Monday - Friday.

-“Certificate of Acceptance” means a written certification signed by an authorized representative of PEBA indicating that PEBA is satisfied that a Deliverable, Phase or the System, as applicable and completed, materially performs in accordance with the System Specifications.
+“Certificate of Acceptance” means a written certification signed by an authorized representative of PEBA indicating that a Deliverable, Phase or the Licensed Program, as applicable and completed, materially performs in accordance with the System Specifications, as confirmed in accordance with Section 6.3.10.

 “Certification of Contractor Testing Completion” will have the meaning set forth in Section 3.14.

-“Confidential Data” means sensitive information that is used or held by PEBA.
-Loss or harm could occur as a result of unauthorized access, use, or disclosure of this information.
-Statutory or regulatory penalties, notification provisions, or other mandates could result if the information is accessed, used or disclosed in an unauthorized manner.
+“Confidential Data” means confidential sensitive information that is used or held by PEBA and/or Contractor.
+Loss or harm could occur as a result of unauthorized access, use, or disclosure of this information in breach of the terms of this Contract.
+Statutory or regulatory penalties, notification provisions, or other mandates could result if the information is accessed, used or disclosed in an unauthorized manner in breach of the terms of this Contract.
+Confidential Information does not include such information that (A) is or becomes publicly available other than as the result of a disclosure in breach hereof, (B) becomes available to the receiving party on a nonconfidential basis from a source which the receiving party believes is not prohibited from disclosing such information, (C) is already known by the receiving party without any obligation of confidentiality with respect thereto, or (D) is developed by the receiving party independently of any disclosures made to the receiving party.

 “Contractor Personnel” means all of Contractor’s employees, Contractor individual contractors hired for staff augmentation purposes and Subcontractors performing services under the Contract, whether considered a Key Personnel or not.
-Contractor Personnel also includes the Government Cloud Services Subcontractor and its Subcontractors.
+Contractor Personnel shall not include the Government Cloud Services Subcontractor and its Subcontractors.

-“Contractor Proposal” means Contractor’s Technical Proposal made in response to the Solicitation, as amended by Section 1.4.
+“Contractor Proposal” means Contractor’s Proposal made in response to the Solicitation, as amended by Section 1.4.

-“Contractor Technology” means the Licensed Programs and any improvements, modifications, Enhancements thereto or Derivative Works thereof, including but not limited to Enhancements thereto, and Documentation and any other works of authorship, materials, information created by Contractor or its Subcontractors prior to or independently of the performance of the services hereunder including improvements, modifications, Enhancements thereto or Derivative Works thereof, or created by Contractor or its Subcontractors as a general consulting tool for their use in performing the services hereunder, plus any modifications or Enhancements thereto and Derivative Works based thereon.
+“Contractor Technology” means the Licensed Programs, Documentation and any other works of authorship, materials, information or other intellectual property created by Contractor or its Subcontractors prior to or independently of the performance of the services hereunder, or created by Contractor or its Subcontractors as a general consulting tool for their use in performing the services hereunder, in all cases plus any modifications or Enhancements thereto and Derivative Works based thereon.

-“Contractor Testing” means the test of the Licensed Programs, Third Party Software, and Deliverables to be conducted by Contractor, to demonstrate that the applicable Phase of the BAS System and the BAS System as installed on the Equipment at the Government Cloud Services Subcontractor hosting facilities or PEBA Premises, conform to the application System Specifications in all material respects, as further described in the Solicitation.
+“Contractor Testing” means the test of the Licensed Programs, Third Party Software, and Deliverables to be conducted by Contractor under the Contract, to demonstrate that the applicable Phase of the BAS System and the BAS System as installed on the Equipment at the Government Cloud Services Subcontractor hosting facilities or PEBA Premises, conform to the application System Specifications in all material respects, as further described in the Solicitation.

-“Customizations” means the source code and object code of any modification or addition to the Base Programs required for the BAS System to comply with the System Specifications or to implement an Enhancement.
+“Customizations” means the source code and object code of any modification or addition to the Base Programs required for the Base Program to comply with the System Specifications therefore or to implement an Enhancement thereto.

 “Data Breach” means the unauthorized access by a non-Authorized Person that results in the use, disclosure, or theft of PEBA’s Confidential Data or Restricted Data.

 “Defect” means any failure by the BAS System to conform in any material respect with applicable System Specifications, including but not limited to any failure of Licensed Programs to conform with the System Specifications in any material respect.
 However, any nonconformity resulting from PEBA’s material misuse, improper use, alteration, or damage of Licensed Programs or PEBA’s combining or merging Licensed Programs with any hardware or software not supplied by, authorized, or identified as compatible by Contractor, will not be considered a Defect.
+Notwithstanding the foregoing, Defect does not include any defects in Third Party Software.